ivangfr/springboot-kafka-connect-jdbc-streams/README.md

   ```
   docker-compose up -d
   ```
-  > **Note:** During the first run, an image for `kafka-connect` will be built, whose name is `springboot-kafka-connect-jdbc-streams_kafka-connect`.
+  > **Note**: During the first run, an image for `kafka-connect` will be built, whose name is `springboot-kafka-connect-jdbc-streams_kafka-connect`.
 Run the command below to rebuild it.
   > ```
   > docker-compose build
   > ```